Melvillian/roam_2_notion/README.md

    `[[...]]`, and replace each of those literal `[[...]]` text sections with a `@` mention

-You can think of Notion being a directed cyclic graph, where each vertex is a block and each edge is a child block.
+For you math-types out there: you can think of Notion being a directed cyclic graph, where each vertex is a block and each edge is a child block.
 Each vertex gets colored if it has no `[[...]]` text contained within it.
 This script traverses the graph, coloring each vertex until each vertex has been covered.